jqhoogland/randnn/README.md

 # randnn

-Python module for implementing (and studying) random neural networks.
+A module for studying dynamical random neural networks.
+Written for my masters thesis.